 LGM: The perfect tool to automate your Growth process

-LaGrowthMachine is a platform that allows you to optimize your lead generation strategy.
+LaGrowthMachine is a platform that allows you to better optimize your lead generation strategy.

 The results are clear.
 By using LaGrowthMachine:

-- you will multiply by 3.5 the response rate of your prospects vs a classic outreach strategy.
+- You will multiply your prospects’ response rate by 3.5x versus a classic outreach strategy

 Get 3.5X more leads!